How Does Home Genetic Testing Work?

 While direct-to-consumer genetic home tests can inform you of the genes present in your cells, it is important to discuss your personal results with a genetic consultant or doctor.
 Many direct-to-consumer genetic home tests offer some sort of consulting as part of their package.
 This option is very wise if you don’t understand genetics or the various effects the environment can have on genes.

 Ancestry or Genealogy

-Another common reason to take a direct-to-consumer genetic test is to better understand your family history and genealogy.
+Another common reason to take a direct-to-consumer genetic test is to understand your family history and genealogy better.
 While written records can often provide this information up to a few hundred years ago, your genetics paint a much more complete picture.

 By tracing the unique parts of DNA through various populations of people, scientists can identify groups you share a genetic heritage with.
 These results often vary by company, and their accuracy has been heavily debated.
 Still, they can offer a unique insight into your heritage that written records will never be able to match.
 These tests are able to tell your deepest biological roots and can detect DNA from a number of unique sources and identify the geographic locations those sources likely came from.
 Scientists have even been able to identify Neanderthal DNA sequences, from when our species was first becoming established.

 In similar testing, genetic tests can be used to prove paternity.
 In this case, both your DNA and that of your parents must be analyzed.
-You, as a matter of fact, are created half from your mother’s DNA and a half from your fathers.
+You, as a matter of fact, are created half from your mother’s DNA and half from your father’s.
 This means that you will share 50% of your DNA with each of your parents.
-If one of your parents is not your biological parent, a genetic test will show this.
+A genetic test will show this if one of your parents is not your biological parent.

 Paternity testing is much more accurate and informative than many kinds of DNA tests.
 Paternity testing is often used and accepted in court cases and custody hearings, as the results are clear and undeniable.
 If a person is not biologically related to you, the genetic paternity test will clearly show the differences between your genes.